 Tanzania is arguably Africa’s best safari destination.
-Travelers and travel experts have been polled several times and with each and every poll, Tanzania has always emerged as the undisputed heavyweight of African safari.
+Travelers and travel experts have been polled several times and with each and every poll, Tanzania has always emerged as the undisputed heavyweight of the African safari.

 What makes Tanzania so great?
 The country boasts of some of the most beautiful and expansive national parks and adventure attractions in the world.

 The range of adventure experiences Tanzania offers is unmatched.
-You can go on a classic safari in the Serengeti, climb the iconic Kilimanjaro, experience the highest number of big game per square mile in the Ngorongoro or just escape to the pristine Sandy beaches of Zanzibar for the ultimate beach holiday.
+You can go on a classic safari in the Serengeti, climb the iconic Kilimanjaro, experience the highest number of the big game per square mile in the Ngorongoro or just escape to the pristine sandy beaches of Zanzibar for the ultimate beach holiday.

-Here are some of the key attractions that have made Tanzania so attractive to safari goers.
+Here are some of the key attractions that have made Tanzania so attractive to safari-goers.

 The world-famous Serengeti is one of the most beautiful national parks in the world.